Megan Christie BA(Hons.) LRAD ARAD RADRTS

 Megan trained with Scottish Ballet Junior Associates and then full-time at the Dance School of Scotland from the age of eleven.
 At fifteen she participated in an international exchange trip, training at the Victorian College of the Arts in Australia.

 Megan continued her studies on the BA Honours Ballet Education and Licentiate Programmes at the Royal Academy of Dance in London.
 The Licentiate Programme provides degree students with the highest knowledge and understanding of RAD syllabi and its use in teaching.
 It was on this course that Megan developed critical appreciation of current issues in ballet education and training.
 Megan was awarded the Iris Truscott Scholarship for the Licentiate Course at RAD, which acknowledged her dedication for continuing professional development throughout her studies at the Academy.

-Megan worked for two years for the RAD Dance School at its London Headquarters.
-After this she returned to Scotland, to establish a portfolio of weekly ballet classes for young people and adults at the Royal Conservatoire of Scotland, which she delivered and administrated.
+Whilst in training, Megan worked as a teaching assistant and cover teacher at the RAD Dance School at it's London Headquarters.
+She then returned to Scotland to establish a portfolio of weekly ballet classes for young people and adults at the Royal Conservatoire of Scotland, which she delivered and administrated.

 Rebecca Lang BA(Hons.)
 RADRTS

 Beckie trained at Jane Goulding School of Dance (Edinburgh) before starting full-time training at the Dance School of Scotland.
 Like Megan, in 2005 Beckie was one of two lucky 6th year students chosen to participate in a dance exchange programme with Melbourne's 'Victoria College of the Arts Secondary School' in Australia.

 Upon leaving the Dance School of Scotland, Beckie continued her training at London's Bird College, graduating in 2009 with a 1st Class BA (Hons.)
 Degree in Dance & Theatre Performance.